Perturbation-Tolerant Structural Controllability for Linear Systems: Genericity of PTC

 \right] $}.
 If $b_{11}b_{22}\ne0$, it is clear that whatever $\Delta a_{12}$ takes, the perturbed system $(A+\Delta A,B+ \Delta B)$ is controllable.
 This means, $[\bar A, \bar B]$ is PTSC w.r.t. $[\Delta \bar A,\Delta \bar B]$.
 On the other hand, when $b_{11}=0$ and $b_{22}\ne 0$, it can be validated that if $\Delta a_{12}=-a_{12}$, then $(A+\Delta A, B+\Delta B)$ is uncontrollable.
 Moreover, when $b_{11}\ne 0$ and $b_{22}=0$, $(A,B)$ collapses to a single-input system $(A,b)$.
 In this case, $\det{\cal C}(A+\Delta A,b+\Delta b)=a_{21}b^2_{11}$, meaning that $(A,b)$ is PTC w.r.t. $[\Delta \bar A, \Delta \bar b]$, provided $(A,b)$ is controllable.
 This exemplifies, unlike the single-input case, even a multi-input structured system is PTSC, it cannot guarantee that all its controllable realizations are PTC w.r.t. the corresponding perturbations. \end{example}

-Theorem \ref{generic_PSC_multi} (as well as Proposition \ref{generic_PSC_single}) indicates that it is the structure of the original system $(A,B)$ and the perturbation $\bar F$ that dominates the property of being PTC or PSC.
+Theorem \ref{generic_PSC_multi} indicates that it is the structure of the original system $(A,B)$ and the perturbation $\bar F$ that dominates the property of being PTC or PSC.
 This justifies the notion of PTSC in Definition \ref{DefinitionForPTSC}.
-Furthermore, from the proofs of Theorem \ref{generic_PSC_multi}, it is readily seen that even when the set ${\bf CS}(\bar A,\bar B)$ of the original system matrices is defined in the real field, provided that the perturbed entries can take complex values, genericity of PTC (PSC) still holds in the corresponding space.
+Moreover, from the proof of Theorem \ref{generic_PSC_multi}, it is readily seen that even when the set ${\bf CS}(\bar A,\bar B)$ of the original system matrices is defined in the real field, provided that the perturbed entries can take complex values, genericity of PTC (PSC) still holds in the corresponding space.
+Further, the proof technique of Theorem \ref{generic_PSC_multi} can be trivially extended to show that, given that the unknown generic entries depend on some elementary parameters affinely, while there are some known algebraic dependence among the perturbed entries (such as symmetry), PTC remains a generic property in the space of the elementary parameters.

 However, if the original systems $(A,B)$ and the perturbed systems $(A+\Delta A, B+\Delta B)$ are both restricted to be in the real field, it is possible that for the same $(\bar A, \bar B)$ and $\bar F$, there is a subset of realizations of $(\bar A,\bar B)$ corresponding to a full-dimensional semi-algebraic subset of the real vector space\footnote{A semi-algebraic set is a subset of ${\mathbb R}^n$ for some real closed field defined by a finite sequence of polynomial equations and inequalities, or any finite union of such sets \cite{Sturmfels2002}.} that are PTC w.r.t. $\bar F$; meanwhile, the remaining realizations of $(\bar A,\bar B)$, also corresponding to a full-dimensional semi-algebraic subset, are PSC w.r.t. $\bar F$ (see Example \ref{exp-semi}).
 Nevertheless, in this case, PTSC (in the complex field) can still provide some useful information for controllability preservation.
 For example, PTSC can guarantee that almost all real-valued realizations in ${\bf CS}(\bar A, \bar B)$ can preserve controllability under any real-valued perturbations prescribed by ${\bar F}$, noting that all such perturbations belong to ${\bf S}_{\bar F}$.
 On the other hand, for almost all real-valued realizations in ${\bf CS}(\bar A, \bar B)$, PSSC is a necessary condition for the existence of real-valued perturbations in ${\bf S}_{\bar F}$ that can make the perturbed systems uncontrollable.